 Jonathan Duarte, CEO

-By catering to employer pain points and new lessons learned from employees saving with Escala, partner companies increased from seven to twenty during 2017.
-Measuring employee engagement with Escala’s savings and educational programs at 95%, they expect a significant decrease in attrition rates for partner companies.
-By continuously iterating and interacting with both sets of customers, employee and employer, Escala will continue to improve their offerings and now scale.
+By catering to employer pain points and new lessons learned from employees saving with Escala Educación, the company grew the number of partners from seven to 20 during 2017.
+Employee engagement with Escala Educación’s savings and educational programs clocked in at 95%, a significant decrease in attrition rates for partner companies to hope for.
+By continuously iterating and interacting with both sets of B2C and B2B customers, Escala Educación will continue to improve their offerings and look to scale.